({{search.Data.length}} results)

 South of the Tresticklan National Park

 Heråmaden includes unaffected forests along the Herå River.
 The nature reserve is almost five square kilometers large.
 Parts of the Heråmaden were used for mowing as late as the 1960s and fragments of the mowing barns remain today.
-Today, agriculture has lost its importance in this region and is now known for bird life, recreation and water management.

 Wildlife